-Photographing strangers | Photofocus
+Photographing strangers | Photofocus Photo Photographing strangers

 Even though I felt uncomfortable asking this gentleman to make a photo, I asked.
 He agreed.
 The most wonderful part of the experience went way beyond his image.
 It was the conversation that ensued following the photo.
 The ice was broken and we talked of deep subjects for half an hour.
 I learned so much from Billy in that chat that would have passed by the wayside had I not made the first contact.

-A camera can be an outstanding icebreaker.
+A camera can be an outstanding icebreaker when approaching strangers.
 I shall be using it more often.

-The shot original capture
+The original capture

 Onward, to photographing the scene.
 Light in the bar was dismal.
 Not wanting to disturb the rest of the patrons I cranked up the ISO to 25,600 on the Lumix G9.
 Not a problem.
 Ever since Lumix removed the anti-alias filter from in front of the sensor the digital noise has been less of a factor in capturing photos.
 Noise is now more organic and film-like.
 I embrace it in more and more of my art photography.